Sex club: Canada

 A court ruling in 2005 decriminalizing private sex clubs in Canada has allowed many to open.

+Germany

+In Germany, there were around 340 swinger clubs listed in 2017.

 UK

 Swinging is popular in the UK, with upwards of 150 clubs in existence; these vary from specially designed premises to hotels and leisure clubs that have been adapted to the lifestyle.
 Some offer accommodation alongside food and beverage to complement the swinging experience.
 As well as clubs, the UK has many online special interest groups that focus on a particular fetish or aspect of a sexually liberated lifestyle; these groups often hold pop-up events in swingers clubs or private venues.
 Conservative estimates suggest that there are around 1 million swingers in Britain.
-The popular social networking swinger site Fab Swingers attract over 25 million hits each month, with 90% being from the UK.